List of Charlie and the Chocolate Factory characters: Violet Beauregarde

 Denise Nickerson (left) portrayed Violet Beauregarde in the 1971 film adaptation while AnnaSophia Robb (right) portrayed the character in the 2005 film adaptation.

 Violet Beauregarde is a skillful, self-centered, rude, and chewing gum-obsessed girl, the third person to find a Golden Ticket, one of the four main antagonists of Charlie and the Chocolate Factory, and the second to be eliminated from the tour.
 Violet chews gum obsessively and boasts that she has been chewing the same piece "for three months solid", a world record which Violet proclaims was previously held by her best friend Cornelia Prinzmetel.
 She is also aggressively competitive and prideful and has won trophies for gum chewing and other activities.
 She has brown hair in the 1971 film, while in the 2005 film, she has blonde hair.
 In the 1971 film, she is shown to be from Miles City, Montana, while in the 2005 film, she is from Atlanta, Georgia.

 When Wonka shows the group around the Inventing Room, he stops to display a new type of gum he is working on.
 The gum doubles as a three-course meal which is composed of tomato soup, roast beef and a baked potato, and blueberry pie and ice cream.
 Violet is intrigued and eager to try it out, so despite Wonka's protests, she snatches and chews the gum.
 She is delighted by its effects but, when she reaches the dessert, blueberry pie, her skin starts turning an indigo color and her body begins to swell up.
 When her swelling stops, she resembles a round blueberry.
 After explaining that it was tried by 20 Oompa-Loompas who had the same outcome, Wonka has two Oompa-Loompas roll her to the Juicing Room at once to have the juice squeezed out of her.
 She is last seen leaving the factory with the other children, restored to her normal size but still with indigo skin, which Wonka says nothing can be done about.

 In the 1971 film, 12-year-old Violet is impatient, arrogant, self-centred, vain, and impulsive; however, she is also polite to everyone, with the exception of Veruca Salt, with whom she persistently argues.
 She is accompanied by her father, Sam Beauregarde, a fast-talking car salesman who tries to advertise his business whenever he can.
 She demeans Cornelia Prinzmetel more than she did in the book.
 Her blueberry form is relatively small, and her hair color remains unchanged.
-Violet is informed that she must be juiced immediately before she explodes and is last seen en route to the Juicing Room, and her father follows after, crying, "I've got a blueberry for a daughter!"
+Violet is informed that she must be juiced immediately before she explodes and is last seen en route to the Juicing Room.
 She was portrayed by Denise Nickerson.